 23 Weeks Pregnant

-At 23 weeks pregnant, baby’s getting ready for his or her big debut by listening in on what’s going on in the outside world.
+At 23 weeks pregnant, baby is getting ready for their big debut by listening in on what’s going on in the outside world.
 We know you’re getting ready too.
 Just remember: While having the nursery painted and stocked with diapers is important, there are some less fun to-dos you should have on your radar, namely, financials.
 Week 23 of pregnancy is a good time to call your health insurance company to see how you’re currently covered and decide what adjustments you’ll need to make for baby.
 Consider writing a will if you don’t have one, or updating your current one.
 And how’s baby’s savings account going?
-If you’re like, “What savings account?” now’s a good time to start one.
+If you’re like, “What savings account?” now is a good time to start one.
 Even making small deposits will help once you factor in time value of money—the earlier you start saving, the faster your money will compound.
 One study found that kids who have their own savings account are more likely to go to college, and another one estimated the average cost of raising a baby until age 18 to be over $226,000.
 Whoa!